- 1 Purpose

 Should the Supervisor be applying for Professional Development Leave, the Category 4 Delegate will provide the recommendation.

-Where the Category 3 Delegate is satisfied that the work of the area can be carried out in a satisfactory manner in the Employee's absence, the application will be approved and forwarded to Human Resources for processing.
+Where the Category 3 Delegate is satisfied that the work of the area can be carried out in a satisfactory manner in the Employee's absence, the application will be approved and forwarded to the People Portfolio for processing.
 Where the Category 3 Delegate is not satisfied that the work of the area can be carried out in a satisfactory manner in the Employee's absence, the application will be declined or deferred.

 4.10 Service on return